bnb-chain/community-contributions/opbnb-wishlist.md

 experience, empowering users to become L2 citizens.
 The bridges will break down barriers and enable efficient asset movement between L2 networks, enhancing the overall usability and adoption of L2 solutions.
-## Challenge: opBNB Data Availabiity Layer on Greenfield
+## Challenge: opBNB Data Availability Layer on Greenfield

 ### Main Objectives/Goals:
 1. Create a data availability layer for opBNB rollup chain.